meltingmettle/api-tick-meltingmettle/README.md

 # ZD Ticket Application

-Ticket REST API tool for a Zendesk ticket application.
+Basic customer support ticket management tool.
 Supports ticket creation, ticket listing/viewing, and ticket updates.

 Please note that Heroku dynos take ~30 seconds to start up if a site has not been accessed recently, so your first load may take up to a minute.

+Using this app requires a Zendesk account.
+If don't have an account, you can create a free trial account on zendesk.com/register, where the best customer experiences are built.

 Application supports additional update capability.
 Live version here:
 https://zendesk-api-meltingmettle.herokuapp.com/